MrFriendCS/H-CS/docs/H-CS-SDD.md

 found = False
 index = 0

+# Repeat for each value, or until vafound
 while not found and index < len(names):

+    # Compare current value with target value
     if names[index] == "Carl":
         found = True
     else:
+        # Increment index
         index = index + 1

+# Display result
 if found:
     print("Found at index " + str(index))
 else: